Clearly, the first game I’m going to mention is Kingdom Death Monster… wait, no. It costs HOW much?

 Players will pull tiles out of a bag and choose which one they want.
 The rest basically go into a junk pile.
 As players continue on, they’ll then have to continue picking through the mess they themselves have made and then cry because they failed to get the right tile.

-It’s everything a family board game should be and the awesome price tag (around $30) can’t be beat.
+It’s everything a family board game should be and the awesome price tag (around $30) can’t be beaten.
 Seriously, this simple tile-laying game is considered by many to be THE BEST game of 2018, and it’s not even the most expensive game on this list.

 Photosynthesis is a perfect gateway game.
 Its charming design and simple gameplay are easy to learn, thematically makes sense, and most importantly, is a ton of fun to play.